 In any case, thanks for visiting my webpage!
 It contains information about me, my job, and my research interests.
-You can find more personal stuff on my Facebook page.
+For personal stuff visit my Facebook page.

 My primary research interests lie in:

-I work mainly as a data analyst, but because of my education and specialization in research methods, I also provide statistical and methodological advice to others, so that they can carry out analyses themselves.
+I work mainly as a data analyst, but because of my education and specialization in research methods, I also provide statistical and methodological advice to others, so that they can carry out such analyses themselves.
 I consider lecturing statistics to students part of that.

 Currently, I'm employed as a postdoctoral researcher at the department of Biological Psychology of the VU University in Amsterdam.
 There I'm investigating environmental and genetic effects on psychopathology throughout the full course of human development.
 Environmental and genetic effects are often confounded with informant and other methodological effects, which I try to account for in the statistical models I use.
 One can say that 'confounding' is my terrain.
 The data I currently work with concern Norwegian twin data, which were collected by the Psykologisk institutt in Oslo.

 Previously, I worked at the Department of Psychiatry of the University of Vermont, where I investigated genetic influences on developmental differences in both brain and behavior.
 There I had the opportunity to use the IMAGEN data set and to learn techniques like Genome Wide Association (GWA) and Genome-wide Complex Trait Analysis (GCTA).
 IMAGEN is a pretty cool European consortium that aims to investigating mental health and risk taking behavior in teenagers.